vicsanity623/Axiom-Agent/ROADMAP.md

 - **✅ Hybrid Cognitive Architecture:** The agent's mind is a hybrid of a symbolic **Knowledge Graph** (for verifiable, persistent memory) and a neural **Universal Interpreter** (for flexible language understanding), giving it the strengths of both paradigms.
 - **✅ Multi-Hop Logical Reasoning:** The agent can answer complex questions by traversing its knowledge graph and connecting multiple facts to infer new conclusions.
 - **✅ Dynamic Memory & Fact Salience:** The agent's memory is not static.
 It tracks an `access_count` for every fact in its brain, reinforcing memories that are used frequently.
 Its reasoning engine prioritizes these "salient" facts to provide more concise and relevant answers.
+- **✅ Dual-Cycle Autonomous Learning (Study & Discovery):** The agent's learning is not just passive.
+It operates on a sophisticated "Cognitive Scheduler" with two distinct modes:
+    - **The Study Cycle (Knowledge Integration):** On a frequent timer, the agent introspectively reviews its own important knowledge.
+It then uses a specialized "curiosity" tool to generate its own follow-up questions about concepts it wants to understand more deeply, actively seeking to enrich its own brain.
+    - **The Discovery Cycle (Knowledge Acquisition):** On a less frequent timer, the agent actively seeks out brand new, unknown topics from the outside world, ensuring it continues to broaden its horizons.
 - **✅ Temporal Reasoning:** The agent can perceive, learn, and reason with time-based facts.
 It understands the context of words like "now" or "currently" and can determine the most relevant fact from a series of historical events.
 - **✅ Dual-Mode Learning System:** The agent possesses two distinct but complementary mechanisms for learning and self-correction.
     - **The Curiosity Engine (Implicit Correction):** Actively identifies when new information conflicts with its existing world model and autonomously asks clarifying questions to resolve its own confusion.
     - **User-Driven Correction (Explicit Correction):** Allows a user to take direct control of the learning process by using a `correction:` command to override, punish, and replace incorrect facts in the agent's brain.
-- **✅ Autonomous Knowledge Harvester:**
-    - **Diverse & Novel Topic Discovery:** The harvester is not limited to current events.
-It uses a hybrid discovery model, randomly exploring both Wikipedia's vast category structure and the New York Times' historical archives.
-This ensures a constant stream of diverse and novel topics, transforming the agent from a "trending topic" follower into a true "historical explorer."
-    - **Self-Aware & Resilient Learning:** Intelligently checks its own memory to avoid re-learning topics.
-It maintains a short-term "rejection memory" to avoid getting stuck on unlearnable topics, and uses a "Simplicity Filter" to discard facts that are too grammatically complex to reliably understand.
+- **✅ Resilient Knowledge Harvester:** The agent's tool for acquiring knowledge is designed for resilience.
+It uses a hybrid discovery model (Wikipedia Categories, NYT Archives), maintains a "rejection memory" to avoid getting stuck on unlearnable topics, and uses a "Simplicity Filter" to discard grammatically complex facts.
 - **✅ Vast Knowledge Base Seeding:** The agent begins its life with a large, pre-seeded set of foundational knowledge about itself, the world, and abstract concepts.

 ## ✅ Model Rendering & Deployment (Complete & Stable)